 Now I realize that when you’re eagerly awaiting the birth of your child, there are SO many things to plan and prepare for.
 Something like dad’s hospital bag probably falls much further down on the list and might not seem like a priority.

-However, as you can learn from my story, if we had packed a dad bag, we probably could have eliminated both of those debacles.
+However, as you can learn from my story, if we had packed a hospital bag for dad, we probably could have eliminated both of those debacles.

 Once you reach packing dad’s hospital bag on your to-do list, we’re here to help make that line item as easy as possible.
 Just check off the items on the list below, and you’re good to go!

-Here are 21 must-haves that should be in Dad’s bag before heading to the hospital:
+Here are 25 must-haves that should be in Dad’s bag before heading to the hospital – a hospital bag checklist for dad, if you will.

 Dad’s Hospital Bag List: 25 Essentials